 Saturday, September 6th, 2014

 Many companies have slogans that look good on websites, banners, and buttons, but often these slogans have little credibility among customers or employees.
-They are simply a set of words that originated at an advertising firm that usually offer more than employees are prepared to deliver, and less than customers expect to receive.
+They are simply a set of words brainstormed at an ad agency that usually promise more than employees are prepared to deliver, and result in less than customers expected to receive.

 CVS Health has a slogan: “Health is everything.”
 Last Wednesday the company stopped selling cigarettes and tobacco products at its 7,700 retail pharmacies.
 Although the decision to remove tobacco products from its stores will cost them an estimated $2 billion in annual sales, CVS Health chose to stay true to its commitment to people’s health.
 It chose to honor its highest priority: health is everything.
 CVS Health reinforced its credibility with employees and customers alike by staying true to its stated purpose.

 I love this example because it illustrates an important point I make during my customer service presentations: Without a clearly defined purpose, there is no exceptional customer service.
 Most companies ensure that employees possess job knowledge (WHAT to do) and demonstrate job skill (HOW to do it), but then leave job purpose (WHY they are doing it) to chance.
 Whenever you leave 1/3 of anything to chance, it usually doesn’t end well.

 This explains why most companies provide ordinary, routine, and transactional customer service: Their employees are given something to work ON and dutifully execute the mandatory functions of their jobs, oftentimes producing satisfactory results.
 But extraordinary companies aren’t content to give their employees something to work on.
 Like CVS, they opt to give employees something to work TOWARD.